Skip to Main Content

 1. Click 'My SciVal' in the top right corner of your screen.

-1. In My SciVal, choose a category (for example 'Researcher and groups') and open the 'Define a new entity'.
+1. In My SciVal, choose a category (for example Groups of Researchers') and open the 'Define a new entity'.

 1. Now click on one of the links in the menu to define a new entity.